 Haven for Hope Grand Opening Celebration

-The campus became fully operational in June of 2010.
-Mr. Greehey is still an active participant in Haven for Hope and serves as the Chairman of the Board of Directors.
+The campus became fully operational in June 2010.
+Mr. Greehey is still an active participant in Haven for Hope and serves as Chairman Emeritus of the Board of Directors.
 We are forever indebted to Mr. Greehey for his drive and vision.